enyason/replicate-kotlin/README.md

 > [!WARNING]
 > Don't store your API token in code.
-> Instead, you can explore secure storage solutions provided by your target platform (e.g.Android Secrets Gradle Plugin for Android)
+> Instead, you can explore secure storage solutions provided by your target platform (e.g. Android Secrets Gradle Plugin for Android)

 ### Create a Prediction